 I now have that same early-in-a-relationship buzz with Facebook, where the only thing I want to do is roll around with it all night and then spend the morning making omelettes together and listening to Jack Johnson.

-my Facebook page is a surreptitiously-designed advertisement for AmericanExpress, made to look like a message from one of my friends and the answer to all of my dreams: "Save time and money on your wedding.
+But today, the honeymoon ended.
+On my Facebook page is a surreptitiously-designed advertisement for AmericanExpress, made to look like a message from one of my friends and the answer to all of my dreams: "Save time and money on your wedding.
 Plan for your big day, save money, and earn rewards, from dresses to dahlilas."

 I clicked anxiously, but was directed to a site with some crappy AmericanExpress hotel offers and not a single thing about dresses, or dahlilas.
 Clearly, Facebook told AmEx that I was engaged, and because I clicked on the ad Facebook made a buck off that engagement.
 Facebook is already embroiled in a mini-controversy over how it peddles private info to advertisers.